 I Think My Gums Are Receding Quincy, MA

-At Premier Dental of Quincy and Milton, we focus on the health of our patients' gums just as much as we do on their teeth.
+At Core Dental Group and Implants Center, we focus on the health of our patients' gums just as much as we do on their teeth.
 We understand the critical nature of the gums and the role they play in keeping teeth healthy, strong, and intact.
 Through regular dental care, we can work to prevent gum disease.
 In certain situations, regular dental care is all a patient needs.
 However, if you do notice that your gums begin to recede, call (617) 982-1649 and schedule an appointment with our Quincy, MA dental office.
 Since gum recession can lead to further health challenges, it is important to address the issue right away.

 Why are gums receding from my teeth?